-In addition, the Company utilizes capital leases agreements with third parties to obtain certain assets such as telecommunications equipment and vehicles.
+In addition, the Company utilizes capital leases agreements with third parties to obtain certain property and equipment.
 Interest rates on capital leases are both fixed and variable and range from 3% to 7%.

-As of December 31, 2017, future minimum lease payments under operating and capital leases were as follows (in thousands):
+As of December 31, 2018, future minimum lease payments under operating and capital leases were as follows (in thousands):